 Todd was the first person to swim the 14.5 km channel between Whitsunday Island and Hamilton Island in Queensland, Australia.
 He also completed a 2300 km swim challenge to raise awareness for sharks, swimming the same distance as the Great Barrier Reef.
 It was during this immense feat that he conceived the idea for Shark Bites, custom designed energy bars to help fuel his training.

-Todd is a huge fan of the 1982 movie The Thing and founded the fandom community Outpost #31.
+Todd is a huge fan of the 1982 film The Thing and founded the fandom community Outpost #31.
 He located the remote British Columbia filming location in 2003 and has a feature commentary and documentaries on the recent Blu-ray releases.
-Todd has two books connected to the film releasing in 2021; the novel Snowblind and the anthology Fragments of the Outpost.
-He is working on a special tribute project in Florida for the film's 40th anniversary in 2022 . . ."MacReady's Shack".
+Todd has two books connected to the film publishing in 2021; the novel Snowblind and the tie-in anthology Fragments of the Outpost.

 Todd enjoys reading, movies, nature, fitness, and travel.